VachaLab/gorder-manual/src/multiple_trajectories.md

 output: order.yaml
 ```

 `gorder` will seamlessly concatenate all the trajectory files and analyze them.
-If the individual trajectories are from the same simulation and follow each other directly, the last frame of a previous trajectory file will match the first frame of the subsequent file.
+If the individual trajectories are from the same simulation and follow each other directly, the last frame of a previous trajectory file may match the first frame of the subsequent file.
 Don't worry, `gorder` will automatically detect this scenario and consider only one of these frames.
-In contrast, if the frames have different simulation times, both will be included in the analysis.
+If the boundary frames have different simulation times, both will be included in the analysis.

 Note that if other frames in the trajectory share the same simulation time, `gorder` will analyze all of them.
 The tool only filters out duplicate frames at the boundaries between individual files.

 > Trajectory concatenation is supported **only for XTC and TRR** files.
 All files must be of the same trajectory type; concatenating XTC files with TRR files is not supported.